As the saying goes, all work and no play make Jack a dull boy. Well, that’s French Labor Law for you!

 Some employees may feel like they need to work on weekends to earn extra money in certain circumstances.
 Others may not mind working on weekends because they enjoy their job and don’t mind extra hours.

 For the vast majority of French workers, however, working on weekends is abhorrent!
+This law frees them from the electronic leash of work.

 Pros and Cons of Working on Weekends